Aaron Brown, former CNN anchor and influential newsman, dies at 76

 “Thoughtful, funny, and diligent, he had a truly unique talent and a beautiful way with words,” Cooper said.

+September 11, 2001, marked Brown’s first appearance on CNN.
+He hadn’t been scheduled to go on air that morning, but news was breaking.
+And that day and in the days that followed, he quickly became a guiding presence for millions of viewers.

-Brown’s coverage from New York City of the 9/11 attacks, which marked his first day on air at CNN, established him as a trusted figure during one of the darkest moments in American history, according to CNN’s John Vause, who also reported from New York that day.
+Brown’s coverage of the 9/11 attacks from the roof of CNN’s Manhattan office established him as a trusted figure during one of the darkest moments in American history, said CNN’s John Vause, who also reported from New York that day.
+Brown reported live on the attacks for 17 hours.

-On 9/11, Brown began his broadcast earlier than scheduled, and, when the South Tower of the World Trade Center collapsed, his calm demeanor and humanizing approach struck a chord with viewers, Vause said.

 “When he was live on air, he just stopped and looked at it.
 And paused.
-And he shared this moment that everybody was thinking, ‘Good Lord, there are no words,’” Vause said.
+And he shared this moment that everybody was thinking, ‘Good Lord.
+There are no words,’” Vause said, remembering how Brown took off his reporter hat to react when the South Tower of the World Trade Center collapsed.

+Thrown into uncharted territory on his first day, Brown processed the unfolding horror with a poise that struck a chord with viewers.

+“The South Tower, the second tower.
+The one on the left collapsed.
+It collapsed in a cascade of smoke and sparks,” Brown said in his segment.
+“This is devastation.
+There are 50,000 people who normally go to work in the Trade Center buildings.”

 The following week, he went to Washington, DC.
-“He walked to a hotel foyer and everybody in that foyer stood up and applauded” to congratulate him on the live coverage, Vause said.
+“He walked to a hotel foyer and everybody in that foyer stood up and applauded” to congratulate him on the live coverage, Vause added.

+Brown embodied the mode of ABC’s Peter Jennings – “the anchorman’s anchor,” as Vause put him – shaping our perception of the tragedy with his calm demeanor and humanizing approach.

-While he shunned the fame — “He didn’t like being in the spotlight outside of his office hours,” Vause said — Brown’s legacy endures, marked by his dedication to mentoring and storytelling.
+While he shied away from fame – “He didn’t like being in the spotlight outside of his office hours,” Vause said – Brown’s legacy endures, marked by his dedication to mentoring and storytelling.

 Brown left a lasting impact on those who worked with him, Vause said.